Thai parliament elects Anutin Charnvirakul as prime minister

 The lead-up to the vote on Friday was earlier overshadowed by a sudden trip to Dubai by former Prime Minister Thaksin Shinawatra.

-Polarising billionaire Thaksin, the central figure in a tumultuous two-decade battle for power in Thailand, left on his private jet late on Thursday, with his family's ruling party Pheu Thai in disarray.
+Polarising billionaire Thaksin, the Shinawatra dynasty patriarch and central figure in a tumultuous battle for power in Thailand, left on his private jet late on Thursday, with his family's ruling party Pheu Thai in disarray.

 In an early-morning post on social media site X, Thaksin said he left Thailand for a medical check-up in Singapore, but diverted to Dubai because of an airport closure and will "visit friends" there as well as meet respiratory and orthopaedic doctors.